floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 - Discuss `exact`
 	- will only match if the path matches the location.pathname exactly
-	- remember location.pathname refers to url in the browser
+	- location.pathname refers to url in the browser after the `.com`
 - Add a route with props to `<Figure>` by wrapping in `<Route>` (`src="https://goo.gl/FYXPaS"`)
 	```js
 	<Route path="/figure">